CrabbyFlight/CrabbyFlight/README.md

 ---

-## SimBrief Integration (Planned)
+## SimBrief integration

-A new SimBrief integration feature is in development.
-Users will be able to enter their SimBrief PilotID and click an “Import from SimBrief” button to automatically retrieve and import their latest flight plan.
-The system will fetch XML data from the SimBrief API, parse it in the browser, and populate the relevant CrabbyFlight fields automatically.

-During initial testing, the XML data was successfully fetched and parsed directly from the browser, so this integration will continue to use that approach.
-The imported data will include the departure and destination airports, flight number, aircraft type, cruise altitude, scheduled times, and estimated enroute duration.
-Once imported, these values will be synced to Firebase and immediately reflected in all overlays.
+CrabbyFlight supports importing flight plans from SimBrief.
+Enter your SimBrief PilotID (or username) and click "Import from SimBrief" in the editor to fetch and parse the SimBrief XML.
+Imported fields include origin/destination, flight number, aircraft & registration (airframe), cruise altitude, ETE, and scheduled UTC departure/arrival times.
+The importer has improved UTC parsing to handle epochs, offsets, and common SimBrief formats.

 ---